Contact us with your IR35 queries

 Q. I have completed my assessment, and would like to request some changes to my contract with SRG and or working practices– how can I do this?

-If the HMRC investigate, they will assess many things including your contract with us and more importantly, the real working practices which take place in your assignment.
+If the HMRC investigate, they will assess many things including your contract with us and our contract with the client, but their focus will be on the real working practices which take place in your assignment.
 Although we cannot make changes to your contract specifically, we will endeavour to assess all reasonable requests and support where we can in terms of your working practices.

 Q. I have completed my assessment, and my accountant/ tax advisor has asked for a review of the upper level contract (the contract between SRG and the client).